Setup and guides

 Email Server Settings

-The steps to setting up a Shaw email address so you can send and receive mail will be similar for all devices and email apps.
+The steps to setting up a Rogers email address so you can send and receive mail will be similar for all devices and email apps.

 1. Open the device or app settings and find mail settings.